 Alaska Airlines flies direct from San Diego to San Jose Del Cabo, so booking in for a weekend break is possible.
 The hotel can arrange transportation to and from the airport, and you are advised to leave the resort 2.5 hours before your flight.
 I would say it took about 20 minutes to reach the resort from SJD airport.

 Hyatt Ziva Los Cabos Reservations

 Find the best price through our partner, Kayak.

 Have you stayed at Hyatt Ziva Los Cabos?
 Have a question?
 Let me know!

-*This post is written in partnership with Hyatt Ziva and Hyatt Zilara.
+*This post was written in partnership with Hyatt Ziva and Hyatt Zilara.
 All opinions are my own, of course.

 **The room photo is used courtesy of Hyatt Ziva Los Cabos but the rest of the photos are mine.